worms > Phylum Nemertea

 Where seen?
 Rather short ribbon worms are sometimes seen on some of our shores.
 They are more active at night.

 What does it eat?
-One was seen on Labrador wrapped around a drill snail.
+One was seen wrapped around a drill snail.
 It's not certain who was eating whom.
-Another was seen on Hantu attacking a shrimp larger than itself.
-One seen on the East Coast slithering about among oysters growing on a water pipe.
+Another was seen coiled around a paralysed shrimp.
+They are sometimes seen slithering about among oysters.

 Wrapped around a drill snail.